Never take your parents for granted

 Mom’s favourite animal was the Elephant.
 Just look around her home and there are elephant teddies and ornaments everywhere.
 She loved their gracefulness and how tight-nit elephants are as a family.
 We took Mom to the Elephant Sanctuary and as luck would have it the sanctuary had recently merged with the Monkey Sanctuary next door so the signage hadn’t been correctly placed yet, so it was a surprise for mom right up until the guide announced that we will be interacting and walking with elephants today.
 The absolute joy and surprise on her face was priceless.
 She loved every second of it.

-Today I understand why she loved elephants so much and it’s because of how family orientated they are, how protective they are, just like mom was, and Mom’s heart was as big as elephant.
+Today I understand why she loved elephants so much and it’s because of how family orientated they are, how protective they are, just like mom was, and Mom’s heart was as big as elephant too.

 When Mom first started on her medication, she felt a little high and was spaced out.
-She walked into my bedroom one night to say good night.
-She came in, hugged and kissed me goodnight, and on her way back to her room, we could see she was a little wobbly so I jumped up to help her.
+She walked into our bedroom one night to say good night.
+She came and hugged and kissed me and then walked around the bed to hug and kiss my wife, Lou.
+On her way back to her room, we could see she was a little wobbly so I jumped up to help her.
 I took her, arm in arm, like a gentleman, we walked a little, stopped, and she looked up at me with so much love and admiration that only a mother could have for a son.

 Mom had exceptional will power.
 During her illness, it became more and more difficult for her to swallow solid food.
-Mom had the will power to chew on biltong or drywors just for the taste of it and not swallow it. (she’d give the pieces she couldn’t swallow to one of the dogs so often that the dog would outside her bedroom window for hours waiting for it).
+Mom had the will power to chew on biltong and drywors just for the taste of it and not swallow it.
+(She’d give the pieces she couldn’t eat to one of the dogs so often that the dog would outside her bedroom window for hours waiting for it).